mgnsk/balafon/README.md

   // Set the time signature.
   // Optional and applicable only as the first command in a bar. timesig 4 4

-  // The following commands, when used inside a bar,
-  // apply to the beginning of the bar regardless of position.

   // Set the current global tempo. tempo 120